Seadrill: What To Do After Yesterday's Massacre?

 Seadrill Ltd. has been struggling for a couple of years now, largely because of deteriorating economic fundamentals in the offshore drilling business.
 Like most offshore drillers, Seadrill was caught off guard by the collapse of energy prices in 2015 and 2016 that has pushed a lot of companies to the brink of bankruptcy.
 At the very least, the cutback in investment spending has rendered the capital structures of offshore drilling companies unsustainable.
 As a result, energy companies and those that depend on them, have had no other choice but to start restructuring their balance sheets amid falling energy prices and revenues.

 Yesterday was without a doubt not a good day for Seadrill's shareholders.
-The offshore drilling company said that it hasn't made much progress yet in terms of restructuring its financial liabilities, and the Chief Executive Officer's statement about the state of the negotiations created a lot new uncertainty for investors.
-Here is what Mr. Wullf, CEO and president of Seadrill Management Ltd. had to say:
+The offshore drilling company said that it hasn't made much progress yet in terms of restructuring its financial liabilities, and the Chief Executive Officer's statement about the state of the negotiations created a lot of new uncertainty for investors.
+Here is what Mr. Wullf, CEO and president of Seadrill Management Ltd., had to say:

 These negotiations have proved to be more complex than we had originally anticipated.
 Nevertheless, key stakeholders have demonstrated a clear desire to be part of a solution and with the right structure and terms we believe there is significant capital available to us.
 Seadrill is a great company with excellent people, assets and customers and we look forward to concluding a transaction that ensures Seadrill continues to be well positioned for the eventual recovery in the industry.